 If the main unit is docked, you can only use the Ethernet network connector on the port replicator.

 For more information about connecting your notebook to the network, please consult the Hardware troubleshooting section of the VAIO-Link website:

-How to troubleshoot network problems - !
-Do not plug a phone cable into your computer network jack.
+How to troubleshoot network problems

+!
+Do not plug a phone cable into the Ethernet network connector.